SIMARIAN/DSA-Questions/README.md

 # DSA-Questions
-the DSA solutions to GFG160
+Here are my solutions to GFG160 problems